askahana/DotNetDynamosV2/README.md

 * Admin-class

-  This class has 5 properties: UserName, PassWord, FirstName, LastName, IDNumber.
+  This models a administrator.
+This class has five properties: UserName, PassWord, FirstName, LastName, IDNumber.

 * Account-class